 The MTA will need to complete regular maintenance to the facility.
-Potential projects identified by the current MTA capital improvement plan for FY 24/25 through FY 32/33 include the replacement of the refrigerator and water heater, upgrade of the server, repainting the shop, and resealing the parking lot.
+Planned projects identified by the current MTA capital improvement plan for FY 24/25 through FY 32/33 include replacement of refrigerator and water heater, upgrade of the server, repainting the shop, and resealing the parking lot.
+Overall, it is anticipated that regular facility maintenance projects will cost the MTA about \$45,000 annually.